Cultural and historical support grants awarded

-HARRISBURG — The Pennsylvania Historical and Museum Commission (PHMC) has awarded $30,080 in grants to seven eligible museums and official county historical societies
+HARRISBURG — The Pennsylvania Historical and Museum Commission (PHMC) recently awarded almost $2 million in grants to 155 eligible museums and official county historical societies from 58 Pennsylvania counties.

+“Pennsylvania’s wonderful museums and historical societies continue to preserve and share the state’s rich history and culture through the stories they tell,” said Governor Tom Wolf.
+“These funds, awarded to museums and historical societies across commonwealth, at a time when many of our cultural and historical institution have been severely impacted by the COVID-19 pandemic, will help ensure these facilities are able to continue serving as educational resources for all Pennsylvanians.”

-The office of Sen. Gene Yaw (R-23) noted they were in Bradford, Lycoming, Sullivan, Susquehanna and Union counties.
-It was noted that the goal of the program is to strengthen Pennsylvania's museum community by supporting the general operations of eligible museums and official county historical societies which are not supported by other state agency funding programs.
+The PMHC noted the goal of the program is to strengthen Pennsylvania’s museums by supporting the general operations of eligible museums and official county historical societies that are not supported by other state agency funding.
+An eligible museum must have an annual operating budget exceeding $100,000 excluding capital and in-kind services.
+At least one full time professional staff person or approved equivalent is also required.

-Award amounts were determined using an equation based on a percentage of the eligible museum's previous year's operating budget.
-All official county historical societies receive a $4,000 minimum grant with grant amounts topping out at $40,000.
+Award amounts are determined using an equation based on a percentage of the eligible museum’s previous year’s operating budget.
+The maximum any museum could receive is $40,000.
+All official county historical societies receive a $4,000 minimum grant.

-"Our local museums and historical societies serve as the chief stewards of collections that represent our cultural and historical heritage," Yaw said.
-"They also play an important role in improving the learning experiences for people of all ages.
-The added state support provided by the PHMC today will certainly help these entities provide the highest level of public service."
+“PHMC is delighted to once again award these general operating support grants to museums and historical societies, especially as museums face extreme financial challenges related to the pandemic," said PHMC Executive Director Andrea Lowery.
+"These grants make a difference in communities all across the commonwealth, connecting Pennsylvanians with their history, serving as economic drivers, and contributing to the quality of life."

 (0) comments